clemente-morales/image_service/README.md

 # Image Service
-Service to upload and download images using gradle, Spring boot, Jersey, JPA, and mysql
+Service to allow photographers to share their work using REST API.
+The project is created using gradle, jetty, Spring boot, Jersey, Spring Data JPA, and mysql

 # Deploying and Running the service